-Try alpine skiing and snowboarding at Vrådal Panorama Ski Centre or cross-country skiing in the mountains and forests surrounding Vrådal.
-One of Telemark's largest ski centres, with five lifts and 15 slopes is Vrådal Panorama Ski Centre.
+Try alpine skiing and snowboarding at Vrådal Panorama Ski Center or cross-country skiing in the mountains and forests surrounding Vrådal.
+One of Telemark's largest ski centers, with five lifts and 15 slopes is Vrådal Panorama Ski Center.
 An eight-seat chair lift ensures there are no long lift queues.
 Other activities include sleigh rides, horse riding in the woods, and snowshoeing excursions.

 More about winter in Vrådal.